Compute direct materials quantity variance. What are its possible reasons?

 Angro Limited – a single product company – uses a perfect standard costing system.
 The normal wastage and inefficiencies are taken into account while setting direct materials price and quantity standards.
 Variances are calculated and reported at regular intervals to ensure the quick remedial actions against unfavorable situations.

 The standard quantity to produce a unit of product is 1.5kg.
-Angro purchases direct materials from its suppliers @ $2.00 per kg.
-During December 2012, 5,000 units were produced using 8,000kg of direct materials.
+The standard price of materials purchased by Angro is $2.00 per kg.
+During December 2012, 5,000 units of were produced using 8,000 kgs of direct materials.

-Required: Calculate direct materials quantity variance.
-Also indicate whether it is favorable or unfavorable.
+Required: Calculate direct materials quantity variance and also indicate whether it is favorable or unfavorable.

 = $16,000 – $15,000